SamayShingatwar/Euler-angle-based-realtime-imu-body-frame-orientation-visualization/README.md

 To prevent time-delayed visualization, this project intentionally discards old serial packets and always renders the most recent orientation estimate.

 This approach ensures the visualization reflects the **current orientation** of the IMU rather than historical data.

+#FUTURE

+## Future Work

+A planned extension of this project is the adoption of a quaternion-based orientation representation to replace Euler angles, enabling gimbal-lock-free rotation handling and improved numerical stability in real-time visualization.